bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 ## What is wrong with networking now? / Centralisation. / Attacks against centralisation. / War on crypto. / Decentralised finance needs decentralised networks. / Mesh network where everyone can own a piece of the internet.

-Speaker 1: 00:02:15

-And that means that when you send a packet into the network.
+That means that when you send a packet into the network.
-Yeah?

 Speaker 0: 00:02:19